 A Study in the Culture of Deception

-by Bob Pickard
+by Duncan Pickard

 The culture of deception that underpins the economics of agriculture is revealed in this hard hitting expose.
 The usual suspects see lobbyists, big agriculture and tax dodgers threatening family farms.
 Bob gives us an insight to such fears and then proposes an answer.